nddpj00/toolshare/README.md

 4. Eventually a Vinted or Facebook Marketplace system, whereby users can arrange to borrow items directly from others.

 5. The availableDate applied if stock is 0 is currently set as 7 days from the date the last item is taken.
-If more than 1 item then there maybe a return due within that time but currently my system of tracking the stock doesn't handle this.
+If more than 1 item then there may be a return due within that time but currently my system of tracking the stock doesn't handle this.

 6. If necessary there are applications available to manage and track assets, which would provide a more comprehensive means to managing the stock and displaying availability to the user.
 Also allowing users to reserve items. eg. [myTurn](https://myturn.com).